-1. How many panels and what size system do I need?
+Q1: How many panels and what size system do I need?

 Leapfrog these questions by writing down a brief outline of your needs, including the number of people at your home, your most recent energy charges and when you use power.
-To see when you use power, check the meter before you go to work, after work, then again the next morning to see your energy usage.
+To see when you use power, check the meter before and after work one day, then again the next morning to see your energy usage.

-Also note the availability of north or north-west facing roof space on your home (although many suppliers will be able to check this for you if you’re not able).
+Make note the availability of north or north-west facing roof space on your home (although many suppliers will be able to check this for you if you’re not able).
 The supplier will then be able to give you some price options, which you can match or compare against your budget.

-2. Can I add extra panels or upgrade in future?
+Q2: Can I add extra panels or upgrade in future?

-The best bang for your buck is to get what you need upfront, but if your situation changes – for example, you’re thinking of putting in a swimming pool or you’re starting a new job that allows you to work from home – you’ll need to get the right system size for the foreseeable future.
+A: The best bang for your buck is to get what you need upfront, but if your situation changes – for example, you’re thinking of putting in a swimming pool or you’re starting a new job that allows you to work from home – you’ll need to get the right system size for the foreseeable future.

 It’s best to ask your supplier if they can cater for changes to your lifestyle and energy usage, so this way, they can design a system upfront that will allow for that.
 With some systems, if you think you’d like to increase your system size in future, you can add extra panels and replace your inverter with a larger one.

-3. How long will the solar system take to pay for itself?
+Q3: How long will the solar system take to pay for itself?

-This is difficult to answer in a general sense, as everyone’s solar requirements will be different.
+A: This is difficult to answer in a general sense, as everyone’s solar requirements will be different.
 However, a reputable supplier will be able to calculate that information and give you an estimate that weighs up factors such as how many kilowatts your system would produce, your potential feed-in tariff and how much solar-generated energy you’ll be using as opposed to exporting back to the grid.

-4. Where should I position my panels?
+Q4: Where should I position my panels?

-Energy production won’t be greatly affected if your roof pitch isn’t right to capture the sunlight in your state.
+A: Energy production won’t be greatly affected if your roof pitch isn’t right to capture the sunlight in your state.
 It’s more important that the solar system be tailored to suit your energy needs.